-The IPDS configuration menu is shown in Figure D-3 on the following page.
+The IPDS configuration menu is shown in Figure E-3 on the following page.
 IPDS Configuration Menu

-Figure D-3.
+Figure E-3.
 IPDS Configuration Menu

-Early Print Complete
+Early Print Complete (Twinax IPDS)

 Early Print Complete is accessed under the Twinax Interface menu selection.
-The value described below only applies to IPDS and Twinax; this does not apply to Early Print Complete under Coax Interface, which is a separate function.
+This configuration value applies only to IPDS on Twinax.
 Early Print Complete is used to determine when the next print job can be sent to the printer.
-Do not select Early Print Complete while a print job is in process.
+Do not enable or disable Early Print Complete while a print job is in process.
 If you do, you will need to restart the printer.

 - Disable.
 The default.
 The printer waits for the system or controller to finish a job before issuing a print complete status.
 The spool file is not released until printing is completed.
 This can cause the printer to print at less than rated speed but can help ensure that all data is printed. - Enable.
 The printer does not wait for the system or controller to finish a job before issuing a print complete status.
 The spool file can be deleted before printing is completed.
-This can cause the printer to print at rated speed but some data, particularly the last few lines, of the last print job may be lost.
+This can cause the printer to print at rated speed, especially when many short are sent to the printer at the same time. - NOTE: Some data, particularly the last few lines of the last print job, may be lost when this setting is enabled.